 Gastrointestinal cancer surgery can have a significant impact on the quality of life of the patient.
 If the patient does not receive the timely and effective intervention after surgery, complications such as postoperative infection may occur, adversely affecting the functional recovery of the body and the prognosis of the disease[11-15].
 Therefore, the application of effective nursing intervention after gastrointestinal tumor surgery is of great significance.

-Most patients with gastrointestinal tumors have different negative emotions, such as fear, anxiety, and depression, due to the disease itself and surgically invasive treatment; thus, the self-efficacy is poor.
+Most patients with gastrointestinal tumors have different negative emotions, such as fear, anxiety, and depression due to the disease itself and surgically invasive treatment; thus, the self-efficacy is poor.
 Such factors can harm the rehabilitation of the disease[16-19].
 Therefore, this study implemented self-efficacy education for patients with gastrointestinal tumors during the intervention period.
-It implemented self-efficacy training for patients based on health knowledge, guided by psychological intervention, created a family support environment, and deepened their gastrointestinal tract.
+It implemented self-efficacy training for patients based on health knowledge and guided by psychological intervention that created a family support environment and deepened their knowledge of the gastrointestinal tract.
 Tumor and surgical treatment measures, postoperative rehabilitation, and postoperative complications may facilitate their acceptance of the diseased state, easing negative emotions and enhancing confidence in defeating the disease and continuing life[20,21].

 The cooperative nursing care system is also a clinically significant nursing intervention model.
 Through the nursing staff as an intermediate hub, fostering close contact with physicians and patients, nursing staff can participate in physician rounds and discuss medical records to comprehensively evaluate and master patient treatment and provide timely care to patients.
 The plan will be improved and updated.
 At the same time, medical and nursing cooperative responsibility system nursing management is conducive to strengthening teamwork, making full use of medical resources, increasing communication time between nursing staff and patients, and ensuring health education duration.
-It is helpful for nursing staff to formulate nursing plans by patients’ specific conditions, and patients can be familiar with 3.
-Proactively implement nursing programs to ensure the quality of intervention.
+It is helpful for nursing staff to formulate nursing plans by patients’ specific conditions, and patients can be familiar with them.
+It proactively implements nursing programs to ensure the quality of intervention.